 - The False Claims Act

-- Honest services fraud, commercial bribery and money laundering
+- Mail and wire fraud, honest services fraud, commercial bribery and money laundering

-- Insider trading, securities fraud, high-yield investment program fraud, and accounting issues
+- Securities fraud, insider trading, high-yield investment program fraud and accounting issues

 - Insurance fraud